 I was like, oh, okay, I got to make this happen because it’s right there.
 So glad that I did.
 I went to Marrakesh, spent all the time there, and got to stay in a traditional Riyadh for the first time.
 I was with my friend, who’s half African American, half Nigerian, and she had never been to the continent at that point either.
 We were both having a moment of feeling reconnected, even though we’re not Moroccan, but we’re here on the continent.
 It was a big deal.
 And so, I look back on that trip very fondly as well.
 It got me started.

 Matt Bowles: Well, I, of course, want to talk to you about Ghana, a country that you and I both have a huge love for.
-We’ve both been there multiple times.
+We’ve both been their multiple times.
 We were both there in 2019, although at different times during that year.
 Can you share a little bit about your very first time going to Ghana?
 And for folks that have never heard about the year of return, and they don’t know about that context.
 Can you explain what that was in the context in which you first went to Ghana?

 Briona Lamback: Yeah.
-So, leading up to 2019, the year before, all over social media, I had been seeing all these black celebrities, outlets like Essence, Boris Kojo, the actor who’s Ghanaian, and a bunch of other people were there, and they just kept talking about 2019.
+So, leading up to 2019, the year before, all over social media, I had been seeing all these Black celebrities, outlets like Essence, Boris Kojo, the actor who’s Ghanaian, and a bunch of other people were there, and they just kept talking about 2019.
 The year of return.
 Everybody’s going to Ghana.
 They were really pushing it.

 And at the time, I’d always been interested in black history, but I wasn’t writing about black history professionally like I do now.
 And so, I’m just, what is this?
 What are they talking about?
 And I finally started clicking through and finding out.
 And 2019 marked 400 years since the first, at least recorded, first enslaved people left Accra, specifically the Jamestown area, the historic area, and ended up in Jamestown, Virginia.